daliclass/personal-development/class-vs-behaviour-unit-tests.md

 I hope this at least highlighted some of the merits of shifting our focus from classes to units of behaviour.
 With every tool I think it comes down to how we choose to use it, for instance, class tests make a lot of sense when handling a particularly tricky algorithm.
 However Behavioural-based tests make sense when working on broad parts of the system.

+I put forward that a combined approach would give us all the benefits of class based testing without the negatives of creating a system that is hard to refactor.

 ## Interesting reads:

 - https://medium.com/@stefanovskyi/unit-test-naming-conventions-dd9208eadbea